Nazeeefa/Dinoflagellates/analyses.md

 * -q = query input files are FASTQ .fq/.fastq (default)
 * -x = index file(s) with .bt2 extensions

-The results indicate high quality assembly i.e. more than ~70% of the aligned reads are mapped as proper pairs.
+The results indicate high quality assembly i.e. more than ~70% of the aligned reads/fragments are mapped as proper pairs back to the assembly (yielding concordant alignments 1 or more times to the reconstructed transcriptome).
 In case of low quality, deeper sequencing and assembly of more reads would be expected for improvements.

 Here, the reads are aligend to themselves.
 The subsequent analyses will involve using SHTV-5 samples (0, 30, 30) as references and running against all including each other (but not sample against itself as it has already been done).